zer0def/nginxinc-kubernetes-ingress/docs/content/intro/how-nginx-ingress-controller-works.md

 2. Assuming the command succeeds, the Ingress Controller periodically checks for the config version by sending an HTTP request to the config version server on  `unix:/var/lib/nginx/nginx-config-version.sock`.
 3. Once the Ingress Controller sees the correct config version returned by NGINX, it considers the reload successful.
 If it doesn't see the correct config version after the configurable timeout (see `-nginx-reload-timeout` [cli argument](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments), the Ingress Controller considers the reload failed.

-> The [Ingress Controler Control Loop](#the-control-loop) stops during a reload so that it cannot change any configuration files or reload NGINX until the current reload succeeds or fails.
+> The [Ingress Controller Control Loop](#the-control-loop) stops during a reload so that it cannot change any configuration files or reload NGINX until the current reload succeeds or fails.

 ### When the Ingress Controller Reloads NGINX